-It saved us $$$’s.
-Plus, the kids got to relax and slow down and we got to drink delicious wine from the terraces of beautiful properties.
-Win, win.
+Not only did it save us $$$’s, but the kids got to relax and slow down (and, more importantly,) we got to drink delicious wine from the terraces of beautiful properties.

 This post may contain affiliate links.
 They cost you nothing but we make a small commission.